Hadestown cast recordings: If the Fates Allow: A Hadestown Holiday Album

 If the Fates Allow: A Hadestown Holiday Album is a Christmas album by the Original Broadway Cast of Hadestown that was released on November 20, 2020 through Broadway Records.
 Principal vocals were provided by Yvette Gonzalez-Nacer, Kay Trinidad, and Jewelle Blackman, with additional appearances from the rest of the cast.
 The album features "beloved holiday classics as well as songs composed by Gonzalez-Nacer, Hadestown’s Tony-winning songwriter Anaïs Mitchell, and Hadestown music director Liam Robinson".

 Track listing

 All songs performed by Jewelle Blackman, Yvette Gonzalez-Nacer, and Kay Trinidad.

+West End cast recording

+Hadestown: Live from London is the cast album of the 2024 West End production at the Lyric Theatre, London.
+It was released digitally, on CD, and on vinyl record on December 6, 2024.
+The majority of tracks were recorded at the final performance of Grace Hodgett Young and Dónal Finn on August 25, 2024.

+Track listing

+Track listing from the digital releases of the album.
+The CD release divides tracks differently.
+Several tracks are exclusive to the CD and digital releases of the album, and do not appear on the vinyl release.